vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/delivery_three_steps.rst

 Configuration
 =============

-Odoo is configured by default to :ref:`receive and deliver goods in one step
+Leansoft is configured by default to :ref:`receive and deliver goods in one step
 <inventory/receipts_delivery_one_step>`, so the settings need to be changed in order to utilize
 three step deliveries.
 First, make sure the *Multi-Step Routes* option is enabled in :menuselection:`Inventory --> Configuration --> Settings --> Warehouse`.
 Note that activating